tamarin-prover/tamarin-prover/manual/src/002_installation.md

 can be found in the `examples` directory of the Tamarin source.

-Running ```tamarin-prover test``` will check the Maude and GraphViz versions and run some tests Its output should be:
+Running ```tamarin-prover test``` will check the Maude and GraphViz versions and run some tests.
+Its output should be:

 ```
 $ tamarin-prover test